The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: The CHiPS Survey

-The \textit{Wide-field Infrared Survey Explorer} (WISE) is an all-sky survey with imaging capabilities at 3.4, 4.6, 12, and 22 $\mu m$~\citep{2010Wright}.
-We match our 13,800 X-ray-and-radio sources to the AllWISE Source Catalog.
-Despite the fact that most of our sources have counterparts in WISE, only $\sim50\%$ (7,380 objects) of our sample has a W4 (22 $\mu m$) detection with a measurable W4 uncertainty, implying that only half of our X-ray-and-radio sources are relatively bright in mid-IR.
-The W4 band is used in this analysis because of its sensitivity to warm dust, heated by either star formations or AGN~\citep{2013Lee}.
+\textit{WISE} was an all-sky survey with imaging capabilities at 3.4, 4.6, 12, and 22 $\mu m$~\citep{2010Wright}.
+We matched our 13,800 X-ray and radio sources to the AllWISE Source Catalog.
+Despite the fact that most of our sources have counterparts in \textit{WISE}, only $\sim50\%$ (7380 objects) of our sample has a $W4$ (22 $\mu m$) detection with a measurable $W4$ uncertainty, implying that only half of our X-ray and radio sources are relatively bright in mid-IR.
+The $W4$ band is used in this analysis because of its sensitivity to warm dust, heated by either star formations or AGN~\citep{2013Lee}.